 Channel: What channels will be used for communication?

-The plan should include as much detail as possible so that there are clear expectations set and all stakeholders are on the same page.
+The communications management plan should include as much detail as possible so that there are clear expectations set and all stakeholders are on the same page.

-Now that all stakeholders have agreed on the communications plan, the project manager needs to ensure that communications follow those guidelines.
-The plan should be seen as a living document throughout the life of a project, but any changes should be communicated to the project team.
+Now that all stakeholders have agreed on the communications management plan, the project manager needs to ensure that project communications follow those guidelines.
+The communications plan should be seen as a living document throughout the life cycle of a project, but any changes should be communicated to the project team.

 Not all stakeholders find relevance in every project detail.
 Because of this, only include stakeholders on communications when necessary.
 Create sub-groups of stakeholders to decide what types of communications they need to receive.
 These include project status, project performance, risks, costs, and others.
 Being effective in controlling communication streamlines project management and saves project leaders and team members from getting irrelevant updates and emails.